patricksavalle/devops-project-template/content/operations-setup.md

 - [ ] Create a culture of authoring [blameless postmortems](https://sre.google/workbook/postmortem-culture/)

-- [ ] Have normal development teams assign SRE-engineers that spend 50% of their time in a specialized horizontal SRE-team
+- [ ] As a start, have normal development teams assign SRE-engineers that spend 50% of their time in a specialized horizontal SRE-team